joshnsolomon/matcher/README.md

 # matcher

-Uses matchering program to master audio with a reference
+Python script to master audio with a reference

 ```bash
 ./matcher song.mp3 reference.wav